EmilNeirup/Raycast-extentions/README.md

 ### Install Script Commands from this repository
 To install new commands, follow these steps:

-- Clone this repo
+- Clone this repo into a directory
 - Open the Extensions tab in the Raycast preferences
 - Click the plus button
 - Click Add Script Directory
-- Select the directory
+- Select the cloned directory

 ### Original author